antonfirsov/docs/2020/06-June/fsharp5-update/fsharp5-update-for-dotnet5-preview6.md

 <script src="https://gist.github.com/cartermp/6901e59b8ab8a46ffa055b5ec02698d3.js"></script>

-### Allow implementic the same interface at differen generic instantiations
+### Allow implementing the same interface at differen generic instantiations

 As another example of F# open source community excellence, [Lukas Rieger](https://github.com/0x53A) contributed an initial design and implementation of this feature.
 In a future F# 5 preview, code like this will be able to compile: